Cet article est actuellement disponible uniquement en anglais. Vous consultez la version anglaise.

 When to maintain two versions

-• You apply across US and EU markets in parallel.
+• You apply across US and EU markets in parallel helps because it gives both parsers and recruiters one obvious reading path through the file.

 What to keep consistent across versions